bhaskar123-hub/Patterns-/README.md

-This repo contains different types of patters using python !!
+This repo contains python code for making patterns